maddisondesigns/WooCommerce-Breadcrumbs/readme.txt

 == Description ==

-WooCommerce Breadcrumbs is a simple WordPress plugin that allows you to restyle the WooCommerce breadcrumbs.
+Breadcrumbs for WooCommerce is a simple WordPress plugin that helps you restyle the WooCommerce breadcrumbs.
 It also gives you the ability to disable them completely so they no longer display.

 By changing the HTML surrounding your breadcrumbs, you’re able to provide better options for styling your breadcrumbs in different ways.
 For example, the default breadcrumbs simply display links with a separator character.
-Using WooCommerce Breadcrumbs, you can change them to display as an unsorted list of links instead.
+Using Breadcrumbs for WooCommerce, you can change them to display as an unsorted list of links instead.

 NOTE: This plugin wont actually style your breadcrumbs for you.
 It simply gives you the tools to change the HTML that wraps around your breadcrumbs.

-= WooCommerce Breadcrumbs gives you the following settings =
+= Breadcrumbs for WooCommerce gives you the following settings =

 * Breadcrumb separator: This is the separator to use between each breadcrumb
 * Wrap before: The opening HTML tag to wrap before all your breadcrumbs